planeasy-webgis/planeasy-webgis-framework/README.md

 </div>

-**PlanEasy** is a modular and cloud-based **WebGIS platform** for spatial data analysis, visualization, and participatory research.
+**PlanEasy** is a modular and cloud-based **WebGIS framework** for spatial data analysis, visualization, and participatory research.
-These guidelines provide the **official documentation, architecture overview, and methodological references** for projects and research activities based on the PlanEasy framework.
+These guidelines provide the **official documentation, architectural overview, and methodological references** for projects and research activities based on the PlanEasy platform.

 ---

 ## 🧭 Overview

-PlanEasy facilitates the collection, management, and visualization of spatial and mobility data for scientific, institutional, and planning purposes.
+PlanEasy facilitates the **management, integration, and visualization** of spatial and mobility data for scientific, institutional, and planning purposes.
-It integrates mapping, analytics, and user-interaction components to support evidence-based decision making in areas such as:
+It combines mapping, analytics, and user-interaction components to support evidence-based decision-making in fields such as:

 - transport planning and accessibility analysis
 - safety and accident mapping